ydataai/ydata-sdk/docs/getting-started/quickstart.md

     # Fit the synthesizer to the input data
     synth.fit(X)

-    # Sample new synthetic data
+    # Sample new synthetic data.
+The below request ask for new 1000 synthetic rows
     synth.sample(n_samples=1000)
 ```